dennisschroeder/khome/README.md

 #### Initialization & Configuration

 To start listening to state change events and call services, you need to initialize and configure khome.
+Here you have three choices to configure khome

+1. The functional way
 ```kotlin
 khomeApplication { // this: Khome
     configure { // this: Configuration